 Marc Andreessen, the leader of the team that developed Mosaic, left NCSA and, with James H. Clark, one of the founders of Silicon Graphics, Inc. (SGI), and four other former students and staff of the University of Illinois, started Mosaic Communications Corporation, which eventually became Netscape Communications Corporation, producing the famous Netscape Navigator.
 In August, 1994, NCSA assigned all commercial rights to Mosaic to Spyglass, Inc. Spyglass subsequently licensed their technology to several other companies, including Microsoft for use in Internet Explorer.
 The NCSA stopped developing Mosaic in January 1997, since Netscape and Microsoft began to bring large development teams to bear on development of their own browsers.

 Today, graphical web browsers are everywhere on our computers, tablets, smartphones or ebook readers.
 What’s coming next?
 Will a combination of graphical and auditive interface similar to Apple’s Siri succeed?
-What about 3D browsers?
+What about 3D browsers or virtual reality browsers?
 Who knows…

 References and Further Reading: